xpansive/ExpansiveTerrain/README.md

 `/expansive` - Brings you to the ExpansiveTerrain world

 ###Features
-A voronoi noise based heightmap terrain, which produces large mountians with jagged peaks.
+-A voronoi noise based heightmap terrain, which produces large mountians with jagged peaks
+-Ores
+-Trees

 ###Todo List
 In order of importance:
--Ores
 -Surface decorations (flowers, pumpkins)
 -Biome support
 -Caves
 -Lakes
+-More tree types